Too Early for Birdsong

 At least we have the night.
 Despite the noise and light pollution, the nightingales come out in the gardens and the city echoes timeless.
-A coterie of avian druids, these feathery minstrels weave their spirit through the encrusted streets, a song from the early days, reminding us that there’s more to life than our fanfare, pointing at the magic between the cracks.
+A coterie of avian druids, these feathery minstrels weave their spirit through the encrusted streets with a song from the early days, reminding us that there’s more to life than our fanfare, pointing at the magic between the cracks.

-It was too early for birdsong in Theatreland.
-The simian act was in full swing.
-I veered into the side streets and followed the scent of spices and crispy duck dishes and came out the other end of Chinatown onto an ice-cream-and-waffles parlor on Leicester Square where a child had just bitten into a golden, crispy waffle the size of his head, taking down doses of sugar that would shock his pancreas into diabetes.
-Both parents laughed, swiping his mouth and telling him to take his time.
-A homeless person at the street corner watched with resignation, a battered coffee cup by his side, gathering the pedestrians’ spare pity.
-The clouds were a baleful orange, reflecting the city glare.
-My feet were on autopilot, the air steaming with confections, concoctions, garlic, the odd stray fart, a whiff of pee that gave way to the oily sourness of French fries and burgers, zingers and chicken thighs.
-Billboards flashed their products five stories high and a wave of tourists – their carefree transience unmistakable – pushed through the streets like a torrent.
-I eeled my way through the crowds, past the Swiss Clock and the M&M store.
-I saw teenagers sleepwalk their way into gaming arcades, their eyes afroth with pixels.
-I heard the sound of digital hypnosis.
+A couple of streets later, the glare of flashing screens.
+Noise and ballyhoo.
+I find myself outside an ice-cream-and-waffles parlor.
+There’s a whiff of sweet grapeshot in the air, the hordes of consumers getting blown to smithereens by the greedy sugar lobby.
+A child has just bitten into a golden, crispy waffle the size of his head, taking down doses of sugar that will shock his pancreas into diabetes.
+Both parents laugh, swiping his mouth and telling him to take his time.
+A homeless person at the street corner watches with resignation, a battered coffee cup by his side gathering the pedestrians’ spare pity.
+The clouds are a baleful orange, reflecting the city glare.
+My feet are on autopilot, the air steaming with confections, concoctions, garlic, the odd stray fart and a hint of urine mixed with the oily sourness of French fries and burgers, Zingers and chicken thighs.
+Billboards flash their products five stories high and a wave of tourists – their carefree transience unmistakable – push through the streets like a torrent.
+I eel my way through the crowds, past the Swiss clock and the M&M store.
+I see teenagers sleepwalk their way into gaming arcades, their eyes afroth with pixels.
+I hear the buzz of digital hypnosis.

 Our virgin stirrings of love are never forgotten, no matter the pain.